 We seem to be living in a world where an average person feels the need to be subscribed to everything and anything.
 The problem is that at some point we lose track of everything we are paying membership for.
 Most of us don’t usually get our money’s worth—an average American spends $348 per year on various subscriptions they don't use.

 If you can relate to this statistic, don’t worry, there is a way out.
 DoNotPay can help you save some money by tracking your subscriptions.
 Connect your email or bank account to our app and you’ll see a list of services you are subscribed to.
 Then you can select the ones you are not using anymore and end your membership.

 Is Bartleby Not Cooperating?
 Sue Them With the Help of DoNotPay!

 If you feel like Bartleby is being difficult or unreasonable, you can file a lawsuit against them in small claims court.
-The world’s first robot lawyer has been recognized by American Bar Association Louis M. Brown award for legal access and is capable of helping you with this issue.
+The world’s first AI Consumer Champion has been recognized by American Bar Association Louis M. Brown award for legal access and is capable of helping you with this issue.

 DoNotPay may not be able to go to court or file a complaint for you, but we can guide you through the process and make sure you have everything you need to appear in court.
 Provide us with some important information about the case and we can spare you the trouble of suffering from all the paperwork.
 Allow DoNotPay to deal with unfairness and tackle your bureaucracy problems!